-While the upgrade is in process, a message box appears stating that the firmware installation is in progress.
+While the upgrade is in process, a message appears stating that the firmware installation is in progress.

-Caution: Removing the USB drive or powering off the instrument before the upgrade is complete can cause upgrade failure.
+CAUTION: Removing the USB device or powering off the instrument before the upgrade is complete can cause upgrade failure.
 To prevent upgrade failure, wait until the Installation Complete message box is displayed before performing these actions.